BF-20

 The BF-20 (蓝焱-20 (Lányàn-20), lit.
 Blue Flame 20) is a full-flow staged combustion cycle rocket engine burning liquid methane and liquid oxygen under development by LandSpace.

 History

 In 2021, LandSpace initiated the development of BF-20 for its Zhuque-3 rocket.
 As of 2024, the technical design of the engine has been completed, and a hot fire test is scheduled for 2025, with the goal of achieving flight readiness by 2027.

+The engine conducted its first full-system test in May 2025.
+By September 2025, it had completed thirty test firings, with thrust limited to 110 tons.
+In March 2026, LandSpace announced that the engine had completed a full-system long-duration test and over one hundred full-system ignition tests in total.
+The company noted that the SpaceX Raptor was the only other full-flow staged-combustion engine to have flown.